MicrosoftDocs/msteams-docs/msteams-platform/toolkit/teams-toolkit-account.md

 # Account

-## Account related prerequisite for Teams app development
+To develop a Teams app, you must have the following accounts:

+* Microsoft 365 account with valid subscription.
+* Azure account only if host your backend resources on Azure.

+> [!NOTE}]
-To develop a Teams app, at least one Microsoft 365 account with a valid subscription is needed.
-If you want to host your backend resources on Azure, an Azure account is also needed.
-Azure account is optional if your existing application is hosted on other cloud provider and just want to integrate the existing application to Teams platform.
+> Azure account is optional if your existing application is hosted on other cloud provider.
+You can integrate the existing application to Teams platform.

 [Better have two icon here]